+belong to $\mathcal{D}$.
+Moreover, Theorem \ref{thm:main} says that they are interior points of the collection $\mathcal{D}$ in the Hausdorff sense.
+Hence, there exists $\ep$ so that any sets within $\ep$ distance from any one of $A_i$ belongs to $\mathcal{D}$.
+By assumption of the corollary, the set $(d_i)_{i=1}^N$ is within $\ep$ distance from at least one $A_i$, so it belongs to $\mathcal{D}$.
+Finally, it follows from Proposition \ref{prop:1.1} that for the problem \eqref{eq:1.1} of $N$-species with diffusion rates $(d_i)_{i=1}^N$, the equilibrium solution $E_1$ attracts all positive solutions.} \end{proof}

-Finally, we also mention that the dynamics of arbitrary number of competing species was considered in the paper \cite{Cantrell2012a} in the context of patch models, which are discrete in space version of \eqref{eq:1.1}.
-When at least one of the patches is a sink (which is equivalent to $m(x)$ changes sign in the reaction-diffusion context), they showed that the zero disperser can competitively exclude all other species, by the construction a Lyapunov function.
+Finally, we also mention that the dynamics of an arbitrary number of competing species was considered in the paper \cite{Cantrell2012a} in the context of patch models, which are discrete-in-space versions of \eqref{eq:1.1}.
+When at least one of the patches is a sink (which is equivalent to $m(x)$ changing sign in the reaction-diffusion context), it was shown that the zero disperser can competitively exclude all other species, by the construction a Lyapunov function.